google/santa/docs/binaries/santactl.md

   Export Interval (seconds) | 30
 ```

-The `status` command can print JSON output via `santactl status --json`
+The `status` command can print JSON output via `santactl status --json`.

 ## version

-To view all of the component versions run `santactl version`
+To view all of the component versions run `santactl version`:

 ```sh
 ⇒  santactl version